CTF-handbooks/map-tester-handbook/HANDBOOK.md

 #### *Where can I find Map PRs?*

-- Go to the [maps repository](https://github.com/mt-CTF/maps) using the web browser of your choice.
+- Go to the [CTF maps repository](https://github.com/mt-CTF/maps) using the web browser of your choice.
 - Click `Pull Requests`:

 ![PR button](images/pr-s_section_example.png)

-- You will come to a page listing PRs with their respective labels.
+- You will be directed to a webpage listing PRs with their respective labels.
 Clicking on a particular PR will take you to it.
-- There will be a series of tabs that will help you navigate through the things related to the specific PR.
+- There will be a series of tabs that will help you navigate through the things related to a specific PR.
 (An example image is shown below)

 ![Intra-PR Ribbon Example](images/ribbon_example.png)